Environment provisioning

 • SSH: You can use it to access the Bastion Host, and from there, reach other services via port forwarding.
 Usually, developers or DevOps personnel need it in special cases.
 Provide an SSH public key and email addresses of users who need access to SSH.
 Keep in mind that VPN access is required to use SSH.

 • SFTP: This access is required for the SFTP Bastion Host.
 Provide an SSH public key and email addresses of users who need access to SFTP.
 Keep in mind that VPN access is required to use SFTP.
-Please note that SFTP is not provisioned by default.
+For data import purposes, make sure to use S3 buckets.

 Optional: Additional attributes